wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 Getting information about the manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some information about the manager can be retrieved using the Wazuh API.
-Configuration, status, information, logs, etc. The following example retrieves the status of each daemon Wazuh runs:
+Configuration, status, information, logs, etc. The following example retrieves the status of each Wazuh daemon:

 .. code-block:: console